merubin/portfolio_management_system/README.md

 To install, clone a copy from github repository the username is merubin the repository is named hanmgan.git

+### Hosting and Video Demo
+The app is hosted with Heroku at:https://portfolio-management-system.herokuapp.com/ There is a video of the app on youtube:https://youtu.be/P6f7e9YgTy0

 ```
 git clone git@github.com:merubin/portfolio_management_system.git